 When will the ability to create and manage Institution Records end?

-The ability to create Institution Records via batchload will conclude in December 2015.
-Connexion will support creation of Institution Records until June 2016 when support for Institution Records will end.
+Batchload support for Institution Records and Institution Record processing will end 31 December 2015.
+Connexion will support creation of Institution Records until June 2016, when all support for Institution Records will end.

 - Accessions List produces lists of your recently cataloged acquisitions in convenient HTML format.